FlashTek/rzimmermann.com/_pages/about.md

   - /about.html
 ---

-I am currently working on my Master Thesis at the lab of [Matthias Bethge](http://bethgelab.org/) under the supervision of [Wieland Brendel](https://scholar.google.de/citations?user=v-JL-hsAAAAJ).
-My current research focuses on improving the security of machine learning applications by increasing the robustnes of neural networks against adversarial perturbations.
+I am a PhD student at the [University of Tübingen] and the [Max Planck Research School for Intelligent Systems (IMPRS-IS)](https://imprs.is.mpg.de/), working in the lab of [Matthias Bethge](http://bethgelab.org/) under the supervision of [Wieland Brendel](https://scholar.google.de/citations?user=v-JL-hsAAAAJ).
+I've completed my Bachelors and Masters from the [University of Göttingen](https://www.uni-goettingen.de/en/1.html), and have spent time at Volkswagen and BMW.

+I started doing research on object detection and segmentation.
+In the recent past I have primarily worked on understanding failure cases of machine learning models in computer vision tasks through the lense of adversarial perturbations and common corruptions.
+This lead me to my next goal: aligning the decision process of machines with that of humans by recreating the natural learning process and inducing priors.

+Current research interests: self-supervised learning, adversarial robustness, disentanglement